squassina/tpm-toolbox/README.md

 end.

-Notice that we won't have the sprint planning, as this was done in the `bet` phase, nor we have a backlog refinement, as there is no backlog.
-There is only pure tasks to deliver what was decided in the `bet` phase.
-When we finish the `build sprints` we will have delivered value to the solution.
+Notice that we won't have the sprint planning, as this was done in the `bet` phase, nor would we have a backlog refinement as there is no backlog.
+There are only the `user stories` and the related `tasks` to deliver what was decided in the `bet` phase.
+This was thought so the developers don’t need to worry about the next `shape` and its `build sprints`.
+When we finish the `build sprints` phase we would have delivered value to the solution.

+***"When you make a bet, you honor it.
+We do not allow the team to be interrupted or pulled away to do other things."***

 When we completed the `build sprints` phase we restart the circle, with a `refresh` phase that will work as a slow down period, when the team can prepare for the next